vitalets/playwright-bdd/docs/writing-steps/passing-data.md

 When writing BDD steps, you often need to pass data from one step to another.

-For example, in one step you click the link, and in another you want to check that new tab is opened:
+For example, in one step you click the link, and in another you want to check that a new tab is opened:

 ```gherkin
 Feature: home page